William Wirt Hastings: Career

+Congress

 Elected as a Democrat to the Sixty-fourth, Sixty-fifth, and Sixty-sixth Congresses, Hastings served from March 4, 1915, to March 3, 1921.

 During that time, he served as chairman of the Committee on Expenditures in the Department of the Interior (Sixty-fifth Congress).
 He was an unsuccessful candidate for reelection in 1920 to the Sixty-seventh Congress, losing to Republican Alice Mary Robertson.
 This was the first time in history that an incumbent U.S. Congressman was defeated by a female candidate.

 Hastings was elected to the Sixty-eighth and to the five succeeding Congresses and served from March 4, 1923, to January 3, 1935.
 Not a candidate for renomination in 1934, he resumed practicing law in Tahlequah, Oklahoma.

+Later life

 Through his efforts, Tahlequah had received an Indian hospital as a Christmas present in 1935.
 Hastings returned to public life briefly when he was appointed by President Franklin D. Roosevelt as a Cherokee Chief for one day to sign a new deed when an error was found in the old abstract.